lgartrell11/portfolio/README.md

 # delete.php:
 #   This php file serves the same functionality as the delete.js file, though this file is utilized for a webpage frontend/backend and not an app
 #
+# hw7.sml:
+#   This SML file contains a cost efficient AVL tree implemntation with related functionals.
+#
-# index.js:
+# hw9.sml:
-#   This javscript file serves as the index page for the webpage
+#   This SML file showcases the use of "List" functionals.
 #